codeninjasgg/code-sensei/sensei-grading-bookmarklet/README.md

 To run in development mode, run `npm run dev`.
 To generate the bookmarklet, run `npm start`.

+## Updating

+It is possible that some improvements to the bookmarklet have been made since you last installed it.
+To update your bookmarklet, just follow the following steps:

+1. Right-click "Sensei Grading +" on your bookmarks bar.
+1. Click "Edit...".
+1. Set the URL to [the latest bookmarket distribution][bookmarklet_file].
+1. Click "Save".

 ## Security

 For security reasons, modern browsers will make you type out the prefix (`javascript:`) manually.